I like keeping my Debian 12 installation bare bones. Sometimes bare bones means accidentally disabling your only link to the outside world.

 and still not seeing the desired result of my interface being configured (perhaps I expect too much magic), I set out to actually Read The Damn Manual.

-Here’s everything you will ever want to know about networkd in systemd, courtesy of www.freedesktop.org:
+Here’s everything you could ever want to know about networkd in systemd, courtesy of www.freedesktop.org:

 - General description of systemd-networkd